Also called the pituitary gland is the endocrine system gland that secretes hormones directly into the bloodstream.

-The pituitary gland is completely of ectodermal origin, but it is composed of 2 functionally distinct structures that differ in embryonic development and anatomy: the anterior pituitary gland (anterior pituitary gland) and the neurohypophysis (posterior pituitary gland).
+The pituitary gland is entire of ectodermal origin.
+Still, it is composed of 2 functionally distinct structures that differ in embryonic development and anatomy: the anterior pituitary gland (anterior pituitary gland) and the neurohypophysis (posterior pituitary gland).

 This intermediate lobe is almost non-existent in adults, although it can increase in size during pregnancy.

-The anterior pituitary develops from Rathke’s pouch, which is an ascending intussusception of the oral ectoderm from the roof of the stommode.
+The anterior pituitary develops from Rathke’s pouch, an ascending intussusception of the oral ectoderm from the roof of the commode.

-In contrast, the neurohypophysis develops from the infundibulum, which is a downward extension of the neural ectoderm of the floor of the diencephalon.
+In contrast, the neurohypophysis develops from the infundibulum, a downward extension of the neural ectoderm of the floor of the diencephalon.

-The oral ectoderm and the neuronal ectoderm that form the pituitary installation are in close contact during early embryogenesis, and this connection is critical for the development of the pituitary gland.
+The pituitary installation’s oral ectoderm and neuronal ectoderm are in close contact during early embryogenesis.
+This connection is critical for the development of the pituitary gland.

 The fully developed pituitary gland is the size of a pea and weighs approximately 0.5 g.

-The anterior pituitary makes up approximately 80% of the pituitary gland and produces a series of peptide hormones.
+The anterior pituitary makes up approximately 80% of the pituitary gland and produces peptide hormones.

 The release of these pituitary hormones is mediated by hypothalamic neurohormones secreted by the median eminence (a site where the axon terminals emanate from the hypothalamus) and which reach the adenohypophysis through a portal venous system.